How to Become a Profitable Amazon Seller

 The big advantages to being an Amazon Seller:

-- You can leverage the traffic that comes to Amazon.com, which is 150 million people per month in just the United States.
+- You can leverage the traffic that comes to Amazon.com, which is about 215 million people per month in just the United States.
 These are folks ready to buy.
 Not everybody will be in the market for your product, of course.
 But for those who visit the site and then search for products in your niche… you’re in prime position.
+As mentioned above this can be a great way to reach new and first-time customers.

 How Being an Amazon Seller Works